 - Chill until very cold and sprinkle with additional dill, if desired, before serving.

-Note: Another popular summertime recipe using cucumbers is Polish cucumber-beet soup.
-It has a brilliant magenta color and the buttermilk, sour cream and hard-cooked eggs it's made with slakes the thirst.
-It is often poured into a glass and consumed as a beverage.
+Another popular summertime recipe using cucumbers is Polish cucumber-beet soup.
+It has a brilliant magenta color and the buttermilk, sour cream, and hard-cooked eggs it's made with quench the thirst—so much so, it is often poured into a glass and consumed as a beverage.

 |Nutritional Guidelines (per serving)|